California is facing a literacy crisis.

 Kids are not being taught how to read because for decades teachers have been using strategies and curriculum based on false claims on how children learn how to read.
 We put no blame on teachers.
 Teachers continue to be trained in this harmful way even though the theories were debunked before many teachers were even born.

-53% of California’s third graders read below grade level.
+53% of California’s 3rd Graders read BELOW grade level

-Teachers are trained to teach reading because the government dropped billions of dollars on curriculum that was aligned with their false theory.
+Teachers are untrained to teach reading because the government dropped billions of dollars on curriculum that was aligned with their false theory.

-If you’re like most parents, you take your kids to school with the idea that youre child will be taught to read without
+If you’re like most parents, you take your kids to school with the idea that youre child will be taught to read.

 In 1997, to address the literacy crisis, congress along with the NICHD and the U.S. Dept of Education appointed a National Reading Panel made up of 14 educators and scientists to evaluate existing research and evidence to find the best ways of teaching children to read.